sagnificent/sagnificent.github.io/_pages/cv.md

 # Projects & Research Experience

-* **Myeloid KLF4 in Lung Fibrosis**, Indian Statistical Institute, Kolkata *January 2026 – Present*

-  * Analyzing single-cell RNA-seq data to investigate the role of KLF4 in myeloid cells and fibroblast activation in lung fibrosis.
-  * Performing data integration, normalization, and cell-type-specific expression analysis using Seurat.
-  * Studying KLF4 and collagen gene expression (COL1A1, COL3A1) to understand extracellular matrix remodeling.

 * **Lag-Aware Statistical Modelling of Tiger Mortality and Growth**, Senckenberg Biodiversity and Climate Research Centre *December 2025 – Present*